-When it comes to integration or end-to-end testing, there is no more place for the mocks.
-As all should tested around real components or at least stubs for integration.
-Sometimes this might look to be hard, even more, when you have to deal with databases.
+When it comes to integration or end-to-end testing, there is no more place for the mocks ss everything tested around real components or at least stubs for integration.
+Sometimes this might seem hard, even more so when you have to deal with databases.

-The simplest example of the test case which includes a database in it is some web server which returns a record data by its id.
-To test this case, the record should be present in the test database before the actual test’s run.
+The simplest example of the test case that includes a database in it is some web server that returns a record data by its id.
+To test this case, the record should be present in the test database before the actual test run.

-First of all, you should check that the database is clean and ready to receive required data.
-The test should run in the isolated suite, which includes only required data and not rely on any previous data it may contain.
-If for example test case is about pagination of records, assert might fail if there some other records which were not cleaned and not expected to be.
+First of all, you should check that the database is clean and ready to receive the required data.
+The test should run in the isolated suite, which includes only the required data and doesn’t rely on any previous data it may contain.
+If, for example, a test case is about pagination of the records, assert might fail if there are some other records that were not cleaned and are not supposed to be there.

-The second step is to insert actual data you will dealing with into the database before the test run.
-Either you are going to do this by executing some statements or uploading schema.
+The second step is to insert the actual data you are dealing with into the database before the test run.
+You are going to do this either by executing some statements or uploading schema.

-As a former Ruby on Rails developer, I appreciate the practices and solutions like FactoryBot for fixtures, DatabaseCleaner etc, what Rails provide for testing interactions with a database.
-As all the good things what works goes further and be used in other languages all of this solutions find their way in Go.
+As a former Ruby on Rails developer, I appreciate the practices and solutions like FactoryBot for fixtures, DatabaseCleaner and etc, that Rails provide for testing interactions with a database.
+All the good things that work and are used in other languages can find their way in Go.

-Here I will introduce some packages which shares the ideas:
+Here I will introduce some packages that share the ideas:

 Basically this package mimics the “Rails’ way” of writing tests for database applications, where sample data is kept in fixtures files.
 Before the execution of every test, the test database is cleaned and the fixture data is loaded into the database.

-The testfixtures work from the box.
-It’s doing both things, it’s cleaning database before each test and then loads the data into the database.
+The testfixtures work out-of-the-box.
+It’s doing both things, it cleans a database before each test and then loads the data into the database.
 No parallel support.

 Clean database for testing, inspired by database_cleaner for Ruby.
-It uses flock syscall under the hood to make sure the test can runs in parallel without racing issues.
+It uses flock syscall under the hood and makes to make sure the tests can run in parallel without racing issues.

 The dbcleaner allows clearing database before each test.
 It allows running tests in parallel.

-Mainly this package was created for testing purposes, to give the ability to seed a database with records from simple .yaml files.
+This package was mainly created for testing purposes, to give the ability to seed a database with records from simple .yaml files.
 Polluter respects the order in files, so you can handle foreign_keys just by placing them in the right order.

 The polluter gives the ability to seed a database with the data from YAML files.
-This package created to use with the database cleaning tool or transactional database.
+This package was created to be used with the database cleaning tool or transactional database.

-As it looks too simple and could do more, it’s doing all that it should.
+Even though it looks too simple and could do more, it does everything that it should.
 If you want some random data you could pre-generate files with data using some faker package.
-When goes to foreign_key constraint violation, polluter respects the order in files, so if you have placed your data in the proper order all will work fine.
+When it comes to foreign_key constraint violation, polluter respects the order in files, so if you have placed your data in the proper order, everything will work fine.

-To make your data easy to use as possible, ids in tests should be hard-coded.
-If the key is auto-incremented it could be managed with changing initial value.
+To make your data as easy to use as possible, ids in tests should be hard-coded.
+If the key is auto-incremented, it could be managed with changing the initial value.
 For example, for MySQL with executing

 ALTER TABLE table_name AUTO_INCREMENT = 10;

-The testfixtures package provides all you need from out of the box.
+The testfixtures package provides everything you need out-of-the-box.
 But I prefer to use more flexible solutions: